Abstraction: History

 Abstraction involves induction of ideas or the synthesis of particular facts into one general theory about something.
-It is the opposite of specification, which is the analysis or breaking-down of a general idea or abstraction into concrete facts.
+Its opposite, specification, is the analysis or breaking-down of a general idea or abstraction into concrete facts.
 Abstraction can be illustrated by Francis Bacon's Novum Organum (1620), a book of modern scientific philosophy written in the late Jacobean era of England to encourage modern thinkers to collect specific facts before making any generalizations.

-Bacon used and promoted induction as an abstraction tool; it complemented but was distinct from the ancient deductive-thinking approach that had dominated the intellectual world since the times of Greek philosophers like Thales, Anaximander, and Aristotle.
+Bacon used and promoted induction as an abstraction tool; his induction complemented but was distinct from the ancient deductive-thinking approach that had dominated the Western intellectual world since the times of Greek philosophers like Thales, Anaximander, and Aristotle.
 Thales (c.
 624–546 BCE) believed that everything in the universe comes from one main substance, water.
 He deduced or specified from a general idea, "everything is water," to the specific forms of water such as ice, snow, fog, and rivers.

-Modern scientists used the approach of abstraction (going from particular facts collected into one general idea).
-Newton (1642–1727) derived the motion of the planets from Copernicus' (1473–1543) simplification, that the sun is the center of our solar system; Kepler (1571–1630) compressed thousands of measurements into one expression to finally conclude that Mars moves in an elliptical orbit about the sun; Galileo (1564–1642) repeated one hundred specific experiments into the law of falling bodies.
+Early-modern scientists used the approach of abstraction (going from particular facts collected into one general idea).
+Newton (1642–1727) derived the motion of the planets from Copernicus' (1473–1543) simplification, that the Sun is the center of the Solar System; Kepler (1571–1630) compressed thousands of measurements into one expression to finally conclude that Mars moves in an elliptical orbit about the Sun; Galileo (1564–1642) compressed the results of one hundred specific experiments into the law of falling bodies.